About Traci

 You feel things deeply—and you question what others accept easily

-If you're navigating emotional intensity, past trauma, or the lingering impact of leaving a high-control religious environment like Mormonism, it makes sense if you sometimes feel overwhelmed, misunderstood, or like you don’t belong.
-Maybe people have called you “too sensitive,” or told you to “just have faith.”
-But your depth of feeling and your drive to carve out your own moral path aren’t flaws — they’re strengths.
+If you’re navigating emotional intensity, past trauma, burnout, or the aftershocks of leaving a high-control religious environment like Mormonism, it makes sense if you sometimes feel overwhelmed, misunderstood, or like you don’t quite fit anywhere.
+Maybe people have called you too sensitive, told you to just have faith, or expected you to keep giving when you were already running on empty.

 My Story